jbatnozic/N.E.W.-40.000/Codices/Orks.md

 ## Stratagems

   ### Move, You Dogs!
 (1CP)
-  Use this stratagem after you've made a charge roll for an ORKS INFANTRY unit from your army.
-Add 2" to its Charge Bonus (CB) characteristic until the end of the phase, unless it would be set to 0" by other rules.
-If any CHARACTER units are joining this unit for the charge, this stratagem affects them as well.
+  Use this stratagem in your Movement phase.
+Select an ORKS INFANTRY (non-CHARACTER) unit and/or an ORKS INFANTRY CHARACTER unit from your army (if selecting both, they must be within 2" of each other).
+The Move (M) characteristic of the selected unit(s) is increased by 2" (1" for MEGA ARMOUR units) until the end of the phase.
+  This is a Command Effect.

   ### Heave, Ho!
 (1CP)
   TODO (throw more stikkbombs)